orbingol/aitos/cli/README.md

 ### Default Prompt

-When `--prompt` is not supplied the script loads `prompts/cv-analyzer-default.yaml`.
+When `--prompt` is not supplied the script loads the bundled `cv-analyzer-default.yaml`.
 Additional bundled prompts are available in the `prompts/` directory (`cv-analyzer-qwen.yaml`, `cv-analyzer-gpt-oss.yaml`).
+When `AITOS_PROMPTS_DIR` is set, bundled prompt names are resolved from that directory instead.

 ---